 Define the number (URI or phone number) of the facility service.
 Up to five different facility services are supported.
 A facility service is not available unless both the FacilityService Service [n] Name and the FacilityService Service [n] Number settings are properly set.
-Facility services are not available when using the remote control and on-screen menu.
+Facility services are available from the Touch user interface.
+They are not available for systems that use a remote control.